The Bristol Bombay.

 Bristol Bombay, photo courtesy of Paul Lazell.
 His father served in the Western Desert.

-The Bombay also found itself involved in the war in Greece and Crete, at first flying in British troops, but later carrying out daring evacuation missions.
+The Bombay also found itself involved in the war in Greece and Crete, at first flying in British troops and supporting the RAF squadrons sent there, but later carrying out daring evacuation missions.
 According to one source¹, Bombays carried cargos that were 5,000 lbs (2268 kg) over their intended maximum weight during the evacuation from Greece.
-The Greek Royal Family was evacuated from mainland Greece to Crete by a Sunderland flying boat.
+The Bombay is often credited with saving the Greek royal family from the advancing Germans, the true story is a bit more complex.
+The Greek royal family was evacuated from mainland Greece to Crete by a Sunderland flying boat.
 A week later most of the Royal party were then flown on to Alexandria in Egypt by a Bristol Bombay of 216 Squadron, but the King himself (George II) stayed behind on Crete.
 When the Germans invaded the island, the King had to trek over the central mountains before being rescued by the British destroyer HMS Decoy.

 A Bombay on the airfield at Maleme in Crete.
 Notice the underside of the Bombay is painted black, a legacy of the night-bombing missions.